Your Community garden in Torbay

 Guidelines for how to be a good custodian of the community garden

 - Don’t lose your plot.
 To maintain continuity of your plot allocation is simple … look after it!
-If you will be away for an extended period, or if you want to downsize your plot, or relinquish it, contact Clayton to arrange a plan.
-If a plot is obviously being neglected, Clayton will contact you to discuss the matter.
+If you will be away for an extended period, or if you want to downsize your plot, or relinquish it, contact Nanette to arrange a plan.
+If a plot is obviously being neglected, Nanette will contact you to discuss the matter.
 Our expectation is that all the plots will be fully utilised during the Spring/Summer growing period.

 - Take pride in your community garden.
 Demonstrate this by putting tools and wheelbarrows away, placing all garden refuse in the bins or on the compost heap, keeping pathways and fence lines adjacent to your plot weed-free.